 - Conduct a complete audit of your data protection practices

-- Then provide you with a guidance report on the actions required to become compliant and the practical steps required to getting there
+- Provide you with a guidance report on the actions required to become compliant and the practical steps required to getting there

-- Review and/or draft any contractual arrangements for others who process data on your behalf
+- Review and/or draft contractual arrangements for others who process data on your behalf

 - Fully review policies and provide guidance for the transfer of data to any foreign locations